How to keep a house warmer in winter. Easy solutions that still allows natural light to shine through.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

-It doesn’t matter what temperature we have our heat set to, we still have a few rooms that stay freezing cold.
+It doesn’t matter what temperature we have our heat set to, we still have a few rooms that stay a bit more chilly than the rest.

 - The master bathroom